 Note: Fellowship forms offered on this page for download are offered in PDF format.

 Available to a rising first or second year law student who demonstrates outstanding academic achievement, a commitment to stopping domestic violence, and an interest in pro bonoservice.
 Selection is based on a commitment to service and public advocacy.
 The Fellowship is available to a Delaware law student rising into the second or third year of law school.
 It is anticipated that the student will devote 12-15 hours each week during both the fall and the spring semesters to research, advocacy, and outreach in the area of domestic violence.

 The student coordinator position is available to a Delaware law student rising into the second or third year of law school.
-It is anticipated that the student coordinator will devote approximately 10 hours each week during both the fall and spring semesters to the recruitment, training, and coordination of student volunteers who will interact directly with members of the community, educating them about the legal rights of domestic violence survivors.
+It is anticipated that the student coordinator will devote approximately 10 to 12 hours each week during both the fall and spring semesters.
+The student coordinator will recruit, train, and manage student volunteers who will interact directly with members of the community, educating them about the legal rights of domestic violence survivors.
 The Student Coordinator must be available during business hours on Fridays during the academic year.
 The faculty coordinator will contact applicants for an in-person interview.

 Through the generosity of John F. Schmutz, Esquire, member of the Law School Board of Overseers and former General Counsel of the DuPont Company, and his wife Eileen, the Institute of Corporate and Business Law is pleased to be able to offer the John F. Schmutz Corporate and Business Law Institute Fellowship Award to a student who is either (a) a member of the board or staff of the Delaware Journal of Corporate Law, or (b) enrolled in the Business Organizations Law Certificate Program.

 The Award carries with it a stipend, as well as the opportunity to participate in significant Institute activities, as described more fully below.